lankerd/GroundworkBundle/README.md

         isArchive: false
 ```

-For not soft delete set `isArchive` `false` in configuration like above.
+To turn off soft delete set `isArchive` `false` in configuration like above.
 Default is `true`